-This Quick and Easy Peach Freezer Jam is wonderful on toast, with cream cheese and crackers, or even ice cream.
+This quick and easy Peach Jam recipe is wonderful on toast, with cream cheese and crackers, or even ice cream.
 Prepped in just 15 minutes!

 Yay for peach season!
-Which means…peach jam.
+Which means…peach freezer jam.
 Woot!
 Thanks in part to our neighbors.

 They also have a gorgeous peach tree….which happens to fall over the fence into our yard.
 She considers it community property and tells us to just pick what we want >> love her.